whyvez/auth0-angular/README.md

 };
 ```

+Moreover, you can extract this logic in a factory, so you don't need to perform these checks everywhere.

 ### Consuming a RESTful API

 In order to consume a RESTful API you will need to use the previously saved `id_token` (a [JWT](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html)).
 So for instance, if you have an existing request using [$http](http://docs.angularjs.org/api/ng.$http) you will need to modify it adding the Authorization header as follows: